 Welcome to the Lutheran-Protestant Church in Esslingen

 The Lutheran-Protestant Church in Esslingen is part of the Protestant Church in Württemberg (Württembergische Landeskirche) as well as part of the worldwide Church of Christ.
-The church district of Esslingen (Deanary) located on both sides of the river Neckar, consists of 22 Parishes with some 58,000 church-members, 38 ministers and 12 deacons.
+The church district of Esslingen (Deanery), located on both sides of the river Neckar, comprises 22 parishes with about 58,000 members, 38 ministers and 12 deacons.

-Esslingen is a center of diaconal services including social work, youth work and church music, which is supported by employees and many volunteers.
+Esslingen is a centre of social welfare services including social work, youth work and church music, which is supported by employees and many volunteers.
 All of our work ist financed by the national church tax and donations.
-Esslingen has been a historical center of Christianity in our region since the 7th and 8th century.
-The foundation of an early, very-small church bulding from this time can be seen in the excarvations under the present church of St. Dionysius with its twin towers, in the heart of the old town of Esslingen.
+Esslingen has been a historical centre of Christianity in our region since the 7th and 8th century.
+The foundation of a very-small church bulding dating back to this time can be seen in the excavations beneath the present church of St. Dionysius with its twin towers, situated in the historic towncentre of Esslingen.

 Text: Christoph Bäuerle, Pfarrer der Stadtkirchengemeinde Esslingen